ABOUT US

 Our VISION is that our community and the world may know Christ and experience his peace.

-Linda Wenger is the Stephens City Mennonite Church Administrator.
+Linda Wenger is the Stephens City Mennonite Church Administrative Assistant.

 Linda has been a member of our congregation since 2015.
 Linda enjoys gardening.